oneapi-src/level-zero-spec/scripts/core/PROG.rst

 The values are specific to the order in which devices are reported by the driver; i.e., the first device maps to ordinal 0, the second device to ordinal 1, and so forth.
 If the affinity mask is not set, then all devices and sub-devices are reported; as is the default behavior.

+%if ver >= 1.7:
+The affinity mask masks the devices as defined by value set in the ${X}_FLAT_DEVICE_HIERARCHY environment variable, i.e., a Level Zero driver shall read first ${X}_FLAT_DEVICE_HIERARCHY to determine the device handles to be used by the application and then interpret the values passed in ${X}_AFFINITY_MASK based on the device model selected.
+%endif

 The order of the devices reported by the ${x}DeviceGet is implementation-specific and not affected by the order of devices in the affinity mask.

 The order of the devices reported by the ${x}DeviceGet can be forced to be consistent by setting the ${X}_ENABLE_PCI_ID_DEVICE_ORDER environment variable.

+%if ver < 1.7:
 The following examples demonstrate proper usage for a system configuration of two devices, each with four sub-devices:
+%endif

+%if ver >= 1.7:
+The following examples demonstrate proper usage for a system configuration of two devices, each with four sub-devices, when setting the ${X}_AFFINITY_MASK with different values, and ${X}_FLAT_DEVICE_HIERARCHY to 0:
+%endif

 - `0, 1`: all devices and sub-devices are reported (same as default)
 - `0`: only device 0 is reported;with all its sub-devices